jasparagus/BrainzMRI/README.md

 # Roadmap

-## Cross-Platform Like Synchronization and Auditing

-### Current Status
-The Likes workflow supports fetch, audit, and push across both Last.fm and ListenBrainz:

-- **Fetch:** "Get Last.fm ♥" (header) fetches loved tracks from Last.fm and caches them locally (`lastfm_loves.json`).
-Automatically switches to the **Likes** audit report.
-- **Audit (Likes Report):** A dedicated report mode showing every track liked on either service, with columns: `Track Name`, `Artist`, `Album`, `Last.fm Liked`, `ListenBrainz Liked`, `Both Liked`, `recording_mbid`.
-MBIDs are visible for sorting/filtering.
-Tracks liked on Last.fm are matched to listening history by MBID, with a name-based fallback via the resolver cache for MBID mismatches.
-- **Push (Actions Bar):**
-    - **Like All Everywhere:** Pushes all valid-MBID tracks to both ListenBrainz and Last.fm.
-    - **Like Selected (ListenBrainz):** Pushes selected tracks to ListenBrainz.
-    - **Like Selected (Last.fm):** Loves selected tracks on Last.fm (requires session key).
-- **Resolve Metadata** is always available on track-level reports.
-The resolver now shows a rolling progress log with per-item ✓/✗ status and running success/failure counts.

-**Last.fm Authentication** uses the Desktop Auth protocol.
-The developer registers one API account (API Key + Shared Secret in `config.json`).
-End users simply click "Connect Last.fm" in the User Editor, approve in their browser, and click "Complete Connection".
-Session keys are permanent and stored per-user.

-### Remaining
-* Full Sync (Additive): Bidirectional merge — any track liked on *either* service is pushed to the other (single button).
-* Sync Manager Dialog: A dedicated UI for selecting sync mode and reviewing the diff before execution.
-* Resolver Change: need to allow resolver to find Artist/Album/Track for items with an mbid but no known title info.
-This should help with likes sync.
-This is currently broken despite the rest of the feature working well.

 ## Relative Time for Filter
 * Enable time selection with a few presets, such as ("Last Month", "Last Year", 20XX, etc., which will auto-populate the "days ago" or "last listened" filters).
 Will need to decide on a basic UI (dropdown?) which, when selected, will auto-populate the associated filter(s) relative to the current datetime.